mj3cheun/resume-html/README.md

 # Resume

 Resume written in HTML inspired by a template for LaTeX.

 Author: Manfred Cheung

 ## To Export

-Save as PDF using the print feature in Google Chrome
+Use "Save as PDF" in the Print menu of Google Chrome with the "Headers and footers" option disabled